 Free admission.

-“Katrina, Then and Now” is an arts and humanities event and historic preservation effort that will include artistic photos of the devastation wrought by Hurricane Katrina (then,) plus new shots from the present day showing those same locations in present time (now.)
-The event is designed to acknowledge how far the community has come from what seemed like an insurmountable natural disaster, while also being respectful and mindful that the event still has lasting impact on those who experienced the wrath of the storm and the aftermath.
-The event will document the devastation and long-term impact of the storm for current and future generations while focusing on the human impact as well as the physical impact.
+The exhibition will include artistic photos of the devastation wrought by Hurricane Katrina (then,) plus new shots from the present day showing those same locations in present time (now.)
+The event is designed to acknowledge how far the community has come from what seemed like an insurmountable natural disaster, while also being respectful and mindful that the event still has lasting impact on those who experienced the wrath of the storm and the aftermath, many of whom lost everything.

 Members of the community are invited to submit their own “then and now” photos and artifacts for inclusion in a video montage of past and present to be presented during the exhibition.
-The public is encouraged to share their Katrina photos and stories on the event Facebook page to help create a digital archive of the storm.
+The public is encouraged to share their Katrina photos and stories on the "Discussion" tab of this event Facebook page to help create a digital archive of the storm.
 Also included in the exhibition will be artifacts documenting recovery efforts, uplifting stories and media coverage.

 Founded in 2009, the mission of the Northshore Cultural Economy Coalition is to facilitate growth, development and increased awareness of the cultural economy and its impact by focusing on coalition building, public policy, business support, outreach, advocacy and arts education.
 To learn more about the CEC and this event, visit